Am I being rude to my

 2. You're older or more experienced

-If that person wasn't capable of what you've trusted them/her and they made a flaw or a mistake in it.
-You must remember to make yourself calm and think twice before getting mad at him.
-Instead of scolding or putting him to shame to fear you, try to explain it to him, since you're older and have more experience than your siblings.
+If that person wasn't capable of what you've trusted them/her with, and they made a flaw or a mistake in it.
+You must remember to make yourself calm and think twice before getting mad at the person.
+Instead of scolding or putting them to shame to make them fear you, try explaining it first, since you're older and have more experience than your siblings.

 3. Be patient

 I know!
-I know that some of you and even I have experienced being impatient with our siblings and even friends, but what you have to reconsider before getting mad at anyone is their ability to fully understand the situation for them to learn from their mistake, or what they have to learn.
+I know that some of us have been impatient with our siblings and even friends, but before getting mad at anyone, you should consider whether they can fully understand the situation, whether they can learn from their mistake, and what they need to learn.

 5. Learn to forgive

-Every one of us must learn to forgive, whether the mistakes that person leaves you a deep scar, still, you have to forgive, remember - nobody's perfect.
-Forgiving doesn't mean forgetting - you're just giving the person a chance to learn from his mistake or do again what he has done to you.
+Every one of us must learn to forgive; even if the mistakes that person leaves you with a deep scar, still, you have to forgive.
+Remember—nobody's perfect.
+Forgiving doesn't mean forgetting—you're just giving the person a chance to learn from his mistake or do again what he has done to you.

 Any Comments or Questions?
 Just comment down below!
 Thank you for reading